 Within this framework, the content of organizational change answers the question of 'what to change' with antecedents and consequences of change practices by providing vision and directing for change (Armenakis & Bedeian, 1999; Burke, 2008).
 In fact, content issues for organizational change include some major themes like mission, vision, strategy, and purpose of the organization, changes in organizational structure, technology, physical setting, leadership, job tasks and on-the-job behavior (Armenakis & Bedeian, 1999; Porras & Robertson, 1992).
-However, not all organizations experience same changes; some organizations perform incremental change that can also be accepted as radical change leads to change in organization structures.
+However, not all organizations experience same changes; some organizations perform incremental changes while some of them experience radical changes.
+More specifically, transformational change that can also be accepted as radical change leads to change in organization structures.
 The other form of organizational change which is incremental change, also called as transactional change, brings new products, new systems, new technologies and processes to particular set of unit or division within the organizations (Schermerhorn, Hont & Osborn, 2005).